 It is also the policy of the CARITAS Center that our residents recognize that they are members of an atrisk population and the importance of providing an emergency contact.
 There are no restrictions as to who this may be other than that it cannot be a staff member, volunteer or resident of the CARITAS Center.
-The purpose of this release is solely for contact in case of a medical emergency or an instance where the resident is unable to communicate for themselves (e.g. incarceration, mental health hospitalization, or death.)
+The purpose of this release is solely for contact in case of a medical emergency or an instance where the resident is unable to communicate for themselves (e.g., incarceration, mental health hospitalization, or death.)
 This is not a release of medical records but a means with which we can communicate to an outside individual the whereabouts and status of a resident in the case of an emergency.
-To be of service to our residents, and with respect to their health and safety, it would be communicated to this contact if a resident were exited from the community on the basis of a return to use.
+To be of service to our residents, and with respect to their health and safety, CARITAS would communicate with this contact if a resident were separated from the community on the basis of a return to use or if unable to contact a resident after 72 hours.